Videos: 2011 Turken International and Research Lectures

 In 1991, Phyllis Turken Shamberg initiated a gift to support the early career of UCLA researchers interested in studying AD.
 Her gift became a legacy to UCLA research known as the "Turken Research Award" and is now given annually in partnership with the Alzheimer's Association to support a promising scientist as he/she pursues major grant support and scientific independence.
 The gift also supports invitation of a distinguished "Turken International Lecturer" as part of the day’s events.
 In 2011, the Turken International Lecturer was Dr. Thomas Montine from the University of Washington and the Turken Award winner was Dr. Meredith Braskie.

-2011 Turken Research Award: Overview
+2011 Turken International Lecturer and Research Awards: Overview

-2011 Turken International Lecture and Research Awards
+2011 Turken International Lecturer and Research Awards

 - Funded by - Sam and Ida Turken Charitable Foundation.

 Sponsored by - Alzheimer's Association, California Southland Chapter, and Mary S. Easton Center for Alzheimer's Disease Research at UCLA.